KarlGW/azcfg/README.md

 - Azure Virtual Machines (since it makes use of the IMDS endpoint like Azure Container Instances)
 - Azure App Services (since it makes us of the same endpoint as Azure Functions)

-**Note**: Sometimes it can take some time for the IMDS endpoint to start up on Azure Contaier instances, resulting in authentication failures.
+**Note**: Sometimes it can take some time for the IMDS endpoint to start up on Azure Container instances, resulting in authentication failures.
 If these issues occur, either:

 * Set the environment variable `AZCFG_MANAGED_IDENTITY_IMDS_DIAL_TIMEOUT` with a longer [duration string](https://pkg.go.dev/time#ParseDuration), example: `5s`.